ModelOriented/forester/README.md

 - Feature importance plot for the best model

 In the end, we want to create more report templates, with the current one set as a default one.
 There might be reports more focused on: EDA, visualization of the training process, outcomes of the model with metrics and Explainable Artificial Intelligence (XAI).

-## Note

-The previous version of the package is available on the [`old`](https://github.com/ModelOriented/forester/tree/old) branch.
-It will not be supported, we encourage you to use the new one.